-Some measurement techniques can be used by the CHOP cluster for THz communications.
+Some measurement techniques can be used by the CHOP service for THz communications.

-Generation of complex analog, digital or mixed signals:
+• Generation of complex analog, digital or mixed signals:

-- Generation of vectorial signals up to 20 GHz with a 1 GHz analog bandwidth - Generation of arbitrary wave form signals up to 1.25 Gs/s with a 15 bits resolution. - Generation of arbitrary wave form signals up to 20 Gs/s with a 10 bits resolution. - Pulse and data generation up to 3.35 Gb/s - Frequency synthesizers up to 75 GHz
+- Vectorial signals up to 20 GHz with a 1 GHz analog bandwidth - Arbitrary wave form signals up to 1.25 Gs/s with a 15 bits resolution. - Arbitrary wave form signals up to 20 Gs/s with a 10 bits resolution. - Pulse and data up to 3.35 Gb/s - Frequency synthesizers up to 75 GHz